mshobair/invitro_cheminformatics/README.md

 # invitro_cheminformatics
 Workflow to perform cheminformatics analysis of a database instance on linux server containing in vitro toxicological data.
-This workflow queries the databases (invitrodb [prod_internal_invitrodb_v3_3], dsstox[], qsar[ro_rlougee_qsar] )
+This workflow queries the databases (invitrodb [prod_internal_invitrodb_v3_3], dsstox[ro_20191118_dsstox], qsar[ro_rlougee_qsar] )

+This branch adds an option to upload enrichment modeling datasets and their results to the database.

 Workflow steps :
   0) Clone this repo in a new directory